 Do Roach Droppings Indicate an Infestation?

 The possibility of a roach infestation depends on the level of droppings.
-Of course, a few droppings do not indicate a roach infestation.
+Of course, a few drops; however, this should include a roach infestation.
 This should, however, make you curious to search thoroughly to see if there’re more roach droppings.

 If you’re seeing plenty of droppings scattered in different locations, you could be having a roach infestation.
 The presence of droppings in dark corners and food stores could be a sure tell-tale that there are plenty of roaches in your house.